A few tips of the trade that you should consider before embarking on a diet that can initially be hard to stick to.

 7. DON’T GO CARB CRAZY

-While technically IF will enable you to have bigger meals, there has to be some order to your system.
+While technically fasting will enable you to have bigger meals, there has to be some order to your system.
 Too many refined carbs in one meal will just spike and crash blood sugar levels, leaving you hungry again, and in no state of mind to continue the fast.

 Empty calories should also be restricted, as the feeding window should be used to stock up on ammo to last the night.
 If you’re too trigger happy on doughnuts and booze, the ensuing hours of starvation will end up eating up hard-earned muscle.
 So base your operations around proteins, complex carbs, and healthy fats.
 The usual suspects.